KevGildea/KinePose/2D/README.md

 ### Key features:

-- **Open Image**: Load an image for pose annotation.
+- **Open image**: Load an image for pose annotation.
-- **Automatic Keypoint Detection**: Automatically detects human pose keypoints using the YOLOv8 pose estimator.
+- **Automatic keypoint detection**: Automatically detects human pose keypoints using the YOLOv8 pose estimator.
-- **Manual Keypoint Adjustment**: Allows users to click and drag keypoints to correct their position.
+- **Manual keypoint adjustment**: Allows users to click and drag keypoints to correct their position.
-- **Save Annotations**: Save the adjusted keypoints to the corresponding `.txt` file.
+- **Save annotations**: Save the adjusted keypoints to the corresponding `.txt` file.
-- **Save Annotated Images**: Save the image with visualised keypoints and skeletal connections.
+- **Save annotated images**: Save the image with visualised keypoints and skeletal connections.

 ### Outputs:
-- **Annotated Keypoints**: Saves the manually adjusted keypoints for each body part to the corresponding `.txt` file.
+- **Annotated keypoints**: Saves the manually adjusted keypoints for each body part to the corresponding `.txt` file.
-- **Annotated Images**: Saves two versions of the image, one with keypoints and another with skeletal connections.
+- **Annotated images**: Saves two versions of the image, one with keypoints and another with skeletal connections.

 ### GUI
 <p align="center">